dstroy0/InputHandler/README.md

 CommandConstructor your_command(nested_cmd_prms, _N_prms(nested_cmd_prms), tree_depth);
 ```

-Each call to CommandConstructor uses 8 bytes of RAM.
+Each call to CommandConstructor uses 6 bytes of RAM (avr).
 It doesn't matter how many parameters it contains, the Parameters structures are stored in PROGMEM and read by UserInput's methods.

 `NOTYPE` is a special argument type that doesn't perform any type-validation.
 `NO_ARGS` is a special argument type that explicitly states you wish to pass no arguments.